 - Sofia, Bulgaria – This historic city is home to many digital nomads and for good reason; Sofia is the cultural centre of this part of Europe and there’s much to see and do when you aren’t working.
 Reliable Internet and reasonable prices when compared to other European nations make for an attractive proposition, especially in Sofia from April to September, which is also the high season.

 The majority of digital nomads move around every few months, which might be due to visa restrictions or the fact that they can travel without affecting their online business.
+If you are planning to rent a car at any of these destinations, don’t forget to get an international license before your trip.
 You could spend a few months at some of the above destinations and if you happen to fall in love with one place, you can base yourself there indefinitely.